auth0/docs/symfony-tutorial.md

 # Symfony Tutorial

-If you have used [Symfony](http://symfony.com) before you are probably aware of the [HWIOAuth Bundle](https://github.com/hwi/HWIOAuthBundle).
-We'll be using it to integrate your Symfony WebApp with [Auth0](https://auth0.com/) and achieve Single Sign On with a few simple steps.
+If you have used [Symfony](http://symfony.com) before, you are probably already familiar with the [HWIOAuth Bundle](https://github.com/hwi/HWIOAuthBundle).
+We'll be using it to integrate a Symfony WebApp with [Auth0](https://auth0.com/) and achieve Single Sign On with a few simple steps.

 ## Tutorial